 - An itemized record of receipts and expenditures should be filed in the church office periodically (monthly, quarterly, or annually) and made available upon request of the Pastor.

 - The church office should be reviewing, signing and dating, or completing the bank reconciliation and reviewing the cancelled checks on a regular basis (monthly, quarterly, or annually).

 - Organizations should only have separate bank accounts based on the approval of the Pastor.

 - The Pastor should be included as an authorized signer on all affiliated organizations that use the church tax ID number.
-This ensure the Pastor is aware of all accounts in the name of the church, and prevents an organization from keeping church related assets (bank accounts) out of the control of the Pastor with the ability to close the account or put money in an account the Pastor is not aware or has access to.
+This ensures the Pastor is aware of all accounts in the name of the church and prevents an organization from keeping church-related assets (bank accounts) out of the control of the Pastor with the ability to close the account or put money in an account the Pastor is not aware or has access to.

 - All church staff should be paid a pre-determined salary and the amounts must be reported on a W-2 annually.

 - Clergy Housing allowance should be voted on in December for the following year.

 - All Payroll taxes must be paid on time.

 - 941 and W-2’s must be filed on time.

 - Internal Audits